 It can be hard enough to get your people playing nicely together when they’re in the office.
 When they’re working remotely, the difficulties are multiplied!

 Again, the aforementioned differing time zones can have a knock-on effect on being able to work together effectively.
 It can hold up decision making and even the smallest fact check or quickest question can end up taking 24 hours to be resolved.

-The solution: being super organised
+The solution: being super organized

-A successful remote team is an organised remote team.
+A successful remote team is an organized remote team.
 So even when those In Real Life conversations aren’t able to happen due to time zones, they can still be dealt with as soon as the other person gets up and logs in.